isomeric/isomer/docs/source/start/installing.rst

 .. code-block:: sh

-   python setup.py develop
+   python3 setup.py develop

-This will allow you to regularly update your copy of the hfos development repository by simply performing the following in the hfos working directory:
+This will allow you to regularly update your copy of the Isomer development repository by simply performing the following in the Isomer working directory:

 .. code-block:: sh